 Know the shape: Eyes can be described as being far apart if they are more than one eye’s width apart.

-Makeup makeover: Don’t extend your eyeliner past the outer corner of your eye, as extra length isn’t needed.
+Makeup makeover: Don’t extend your eyeliner past the outer corner of your eye, as the extra length isn’t needed.
 Feel confident when playing with color, which tends to work especially well with this shape.
-Have you ever tried blue eyeliner?
+Have you ever tried a blue eyeliner?

 Makeup makeover: Use thin eyeliner so it doesn’t overpower your eyes.
 Create a more rounded shape by tracing the top rim and the outer half of the lower rim.